 Tips to cope with Mothers Day without a Mum

 - Talk about her to your children, especially on Mothers Day.
-We look for butterflies, a great symbol for “angel grandma”.
+We look for butterflies, a great symbol for their “angel grandma”.
 We have never spent a mothers day without being visited by a butterfly.

 - Do something symbolic.
 I do this on her birthday when I have a glass of wine at the spot where we had a plaque placed.
-On mothers day I take the time to have a chat with her, explaining all the things that have happened in the last year.
-How proud she would be.

 - I try not to yell at my friends whinging about their mums.

 - Spend time with family.
 I love my husband’s mum and we make sure we spend time with her on mothers day.
-He role is made more special by the fact she will have to lead my children as the sole grandma.
+Her role is made more special by the fact she will have to lead my children as the sole grandma.